eligeabiantoun/bookify/README.md

 Bookify represents the foundation of a scalable, feature-rich restaurant booking platform that emphasizes structured design, clarity, and effective collaboration.
 It is being developed as part of a broader roadmap that envisions continuous improvement, advanced analytics, and integration of modern web technologies.
 The project reflects the team’s commitment to creating a practical solution that aligns technical precision with user-centric design.

-Collaborators: Rasha Al Annan, Elige Abi Antoun, Elodie El Feghali, Ralph Nasr, and Nathalio Hassoun.
+Collaborators: Natalio Hassoun, Rasha Al Annan, Elige Abi Antoun, Elodie El Feghali, and Ralph Nasr.

 Thank you for exploring Bookify.